Andrea/andrea.github.io/_posts/2014-05-24-Rabbit-in-headlights.markdown

 ---
 date: 2014-05-24 14:13:00
 layout: post
-title: DevSum14: Like a rabbit in headlights presentation slides
+title: Devsum14: Like a rabbit in headlights presentation slides
 categories:
 - programming
 - development
 - f sharp
-- rabbits
 ---

 Went to #devSum14 in Stockholm and had a great time.
 Talked to amazing people and gave my second presentation about F#, people seemed happy.